-The Earth will reach its aphelion today at 8 P.M.
-Eastern Daylight Time.
-This is the point in the planet’s elliptical orbit where it is farthest from the Sun.
+The Earth will reach its Aphelion today at 19:41 UTC, which is 3:41 PM Eastern Daylight Time.
+This is the point in the planet’s orbit where it is farthest from the Sun.

 The word, aphelion, is Greek for “away from sun”.